CLU-MSCP/programhandbook/README.md

-Credit to the following for assistance in starting your own book using GitHub: http://seankross.com/bookdown-start/
+Credit to <a href="//http://seankross.com/bookdown-start/">Sean Kross</a> for easy to use set up using Bookdown.